MarKamenov/Front-end/Bootstrap&Responsive/AppSite/README.md

-Appwebsite is transformed from unresponsive to tesponsive sing bootstrap 3
+Appwebsite is transformed from unresponsive to responsive using bootstrap 3